Korakuen Garden 岡山後楽園

 One of the key spots around the garden is the lookout point on Yuishinzan Hill, which has a picturesque view over the Sawa-no-Ike, the largest pond, and also faces Okayama Castle just across Asahi River.
 This location is a perfect place for photos.

 Another outstanding area is the Crane Aviary where you see these majestic birds.
 On New Year's Day, they are released in celebration into the garden.
-Korakuen Garden has been rearing cranes since 1956 and Okayama is the prefectural champion in Japan for breeding these beautiful birds.
+Korakuen Garden has been raising cranes since 1956 and Okayama is the champion crane-breeding prefecture in Japan.

 Not just a pretty garden